markallanjohnson/Meme_Generator/README.md

 and save memes.
 Memes created from random quotes contained within ./_data/DogQuotes as well as a random image from ./_data/photos/dog.
 Quotes and Image may also be specified by user in command line.
-Custom meme may be created by user in Flask.
+Custom meme may be created by user in web browser.

-Optional CLI arguments:
+Optional Command Line Interface arguments:
 -h, --help
 --path
 --body